cirosantilli/x86-bare-metal-examples/smp.md

     GPU competitor basically.

-    One huge advantage: Phi is programmed with x86!
+    One huge advantage: Phi is programmed with x86, unlike GPUs which have no low level API:

     - <http://stackoverflow.com/questions/7353136/is-there-an-assembly-language-for-cuda>
     - <http://superuser.com/questions/668019/how-do-device-driver-instructions-program-the-gpu>